-Despite its efforts, no assurances can be given that the Agency's security and operational control measures will be successful in guarding against any and each cyber threat and attack, especially because the techniques used are increasingly sophisticated, change frequently, are complex, and are often not recognized until launched.
-To date, cyberattacks have not had a material impact on our financial condition, results or business; however, we are not able to predict the severity of these attacks.
-The results of any attack on the Agency's computer and information technology systems, as well as any third party hosted solutions utilized by the Agency, could impact its operations for an unknown period of time, damage the Agency's digital networks and systems, and damage the Agency's reputation, financial performance, and customer or vendor relationships.
-Such an attack could also result in litigation or regulatory investigations or actions, including regulatory actions by state and federal governmental authorities.
-The costs of remedying any such damage could be substantial and such damage to the Agency's reputation and relationships could adversely affect the Agency's ability to make loans and issue Bonds in the future.
+No assurances can be given that the Agency's security and operational control measures will be successful in guarding against any and each cyber threat and attack.
+The results of any attack on the Agency's computer and information technology systems could impact its operations, damage the Agency's digital networks and systems, or adversely affect the Agency's reputation, financial performance, and relationships with third parties that provide services or administer programs on the Agency's behalf and the beneficiaries of those programs and services.
+An attack could also result in litigation or regulatory investigations.
+The costs of remedying any such damage could be substantial.

-DESIGNATION OF THE 2023 SERIES C BONDS AS SOCIAL BONDS
+DESIGNATION OF THE 2023 SERIES E BONDS AND 2023 SERIES G BONDS AS SOCIAL BONDS

-The Agency is designating the 2023 Series C Bonds as Social Bonds based on the intended use of proceeds of the 2023 Series C Bonds to finance Single Family Mortgage Loans made to finance the purchase or improvement of single family housing located in the State through the purchase of Single Family Mortgage Loans (as such Single Family Mortgage Loans are pooled into the 2023 Series C Federal Agency Certificates).
-The Agency's Social Bonds designation reflects the use of proceeds of the 2023 Series C Bonds in a manner that is consistent with the "Social Bond Principles" as promulgated by the International Capital Markets Association ("ICMA").
-By reference to the ICMA's "Green and Social Bonds: High-Level Mapping to the Sustainable Development Goals," the Agency has determined that the Agency's Social Bonds designation reflects the use of the proceeds of the 2023 Series C Bonds in a manner that is consistent with "Goal 1: No Poverty," "Goal 8: Decent Work and Economic Growth," "Goal 10: Reduced Inequalities," and "Goal 11: Sustainable Cities and Communities" of the United Nations 17 Sustainable Development Goals (referred to as "UNSDGs" generally and "SDG 1," "SDG 8," "SDG 10," and "SDG 11," specifically).
+The Agency is designating the 2023 Series E Bonds and the 2023 Series G Bonds (together the "2023 Series EG Bonds") as Social Bonds based on the intended use of (i) proceeds of the 2023 Series E Bonds to finance Single Family Mortgage Loans made to finance the purchase or improvement of single family housing located in the State through the purchase of Single Family Mortgage Loans (as such Single Family Mortgage Loans are pooled into the 2023 Series E Federal Agency Certificates), and (ii) proceeds of the 2023 Series G Bonds to finance the New Multifamily Mortgage Loans relating to affordable rental housing Developments in the State.
+The Agency's Social Bonds designation reflects the use of proceeds of the 2023 Series EG Bonds in a manner that is consistent with the "Social Bond Principles" as promulgated by the International Capital Markets Association ("ICMA").
+By reference to the ICMA's "Green and Social Bonds: High-Level Mapping to the Sustainable Development Goals," the Agency has determined that the Agency's Social Bonds designation reflects the use of the proceeds of the 2023 Series E Bonds in a manner that is consistent with "Goal 1: No Poverty," "Goal 8: Decent Work and Economic Growth," "Goal 10: Reduced Inequalities," and "Goal 11: Sustainable Cities and Communities" of the United Nations 17 Sustainable Development Goals (referred to as "UNSDGs" generally and "SDG 1," "SDG 8," "SDG 10," and "SDG 11," specifically).
 According to the United Nations, the UNSDGs were adopted by the United Nations General Assembly in September 2015 as part of its 2030 Agenda for Sustainable Development.
 According to the United Nations, SDG 1 is focused on ending poverty in all its forms everywhere, SDG 8 is focused on sustainable and inclusive growth, SDG 10 is focused on the needs of disadvantaged and marginalized populations, and SDG 11 is focused on making cities and communities inclusive, safe, resilient and sustainable.
 The ICMA's "Green and Social Bonds: High-Level Mapping to the Sustainable Development Goals" maps SDG 1.4 to ICMA Social Bond Principles "Affordable Housing," "Socioeconomic Advancement and Empowerment," and "Access to Essential Services"; maps SDG 8.10 to ICMA Social Bond Principle "Access to Essential Services"; maps SDG 10.2 to ICMA Social Bond Principles "Socioeconomic Advancement and Empowerment" and "Access to Essential Services"; and maps SDG 11.1 to ICMA Social Bond Principles "Affordable Housing" and "Affordable Basic Infrastructure."